Cremation is offered by Arms of Aloha in conjunction with our Compassionate Home Euthanasia Service

 Cremation is included in the price of home euthanasia if you do not want the ashes saved and returned to you.
 If you want to keep your loved one’s ashes, there is an additional charge.
 Please see our euthanasia or estimate pages for current pricing.

-If your pet should pass away prior to the apointment, our doctor can usually pick them up and take them to the crematory if you wish.
+If your pet should pass away prior to the appointment, our doctor or another team member can usually pick them up and take them to the crematory if you wish.
 You may also bring them to Hawaiian Humane Society or your regular veterinarian if you don’t mind handling the transportation yourself.
 Our price for standalone cremation (below) includes a clay paw print and a mahogany urn with no engraving.
 You can also choose a biodegradable urn (for pets up to 50 lbs) at no additional charge or see our catalog for custom and engraved options.

 The total price of services depends on the size of the pet and your location.
-For example, the price for a 42 pound dog being picked up from Waikiki (zip code 96815) would be $450 (base price for 31-60 lbs) + $150 (Zone 2), or $600 total.
+For example, the price for a 42 pound dog being picked up from Manoa (zip code 96822) would be $450 (base price for 31-60 lbs) + $150 (Zone 2), or $600 total.
 If you’re unsure about anticipated charges, ask a team member and we can help you figure it out.

 Base price